-Reading this collection makes one aware, that simply being human is also a religious experience.
+Reading this collection makes one aware that being human is also a religious experience.
 The clash of languages throughout this collection opens doors to foreign rooms full of incense which are, in truth, situated in our own backyards.
-Villanueva conjures the heat of a thousand candles that envelope you; yet billows of what seem to be unknown transcendent meanings, on further reading have the capacity to form bodies and bones.
-Through Villanova`s alchemy, these shards that make up everyday life merge into the shape of the sacred.
+Villanueva conjures the heat of a thousand candles that envelope; billows of what seem to be unknown transcendent meanings have the capacity to form bodies and bones on further reading, and the shards that make up everyday life merge into the shape of the sacred.
 The resulting outlines do not transmogrify into this or that Saint, nor this or that practice or ritual – and yet the Sacred appears before your eyes, aiding our own transformation in the reliquary of Villanueva’s words.
 Consider:

 When I think aloud,